atomjack/VoiceControlForPlex/README.md

 ## Setup

 Running the application for the first time will immediately start scanning for Plex Media Servers running on your local WiFi network.
 Once you choose one, it will show the available Plex clients that media will play on.
-After selection of server and client, you can simply tap the button for the server or client to change it.
 Then simply open Google Now and tell Plex to start playing some media.
 See the section below on Usage for examples.
+After selection of server and client, you can simply tap the button for the server or client to change it.

 ## Usage

-Below are examples of what to say to Google Search to trigger playback.
+Below are examples of what to say to Google Now to trigger playback.
 Sentence fragments in bold are required **AS IS**, while fragments in italics depend on the show, season and episode you wish to watch.

 ### For movies:
 "**Watch** *Aliens*"